derpflanz/solaredge-notifier/README.md

 The main activity shows the settings of the Notifier.
 It also has tools to manage API keys and a way to show the current state of the Sites.

-o Enable/Disable: globally enable or disable the notifier.
-This can come in handy when you temporarily want not to receive messages. o When to notify / Threshold: configure the way the Notifier works o Manage API keys: add or remove API keys.
-API keys can be obtained from the installer of the system. o Sites: opens list of the currently found Sites from the API keys
+* Enable/Disable: globally enable or disable the notifier.
+This can come in handy when you temporarily want not to receive messages.
+* When to notify / Threshold: configure the way the Notifier works
+* Manage API keys: add or remove API keys.
+API keys can be obtained from the installer of the system.
+* Sites: opens list of the currently found Sites from the API keys